n-grace-henry/MS-Thesis/progress_logs/08_progress_log.md

 Starting acid hydrolysis on 8 samples, including three replicates.
 The replicates that I will be running are noted in the main csv file.
 I will blow these down today and then cap and leave them in the fume hood not in a rack.

+## 2023-08-25
+Added 0.01 N HCl to the hydrolyzed samples for 30 minutes.

+Doing liquid-liquid extraction with the 9 samples and finishing them.

+Blowing down the first 5 samples that I ran on the GC and re-raising them all in 50 uL ethyl acetate.
+This should fix the concentration issue.